-The 317 telephone area code serving Indianapolis and most of its suburbs is low on available numbers and is projected to run out in 2017.
-As a result, the new 463 area code will be added in 2016.
+The 317 telephone area code serving Indianapolis and most of its suburbs is low on available numbers and is projected to run out in late 2016.
+As a result, the new 463 area code will be added.

 - The telecommunications industry and the Indiana Office of Utility Consumer Counselor (OUCC) both recommended the all-services overlay approach.